 Desks, lockers, district-provided technology, and similar items are the property of the district and are provided for student use as a matter of convenience.
 District property is subject to search or inspection at any time without notice.

 Reporting Crimes

-The campus behavior coordinator or other school administrators as appropriate shall report crimes as required by law and shall call local law enforcement when an administrator suspects that a crime has been committed on campus.
+The CBC and other school administrators as appropriate shall report crimes as required by law and shall call local law enforcement when an administrator suspects that a crime has been committed on campus.

 Security Personnel